lrmtheboss/lrmtheboss/README.md

 ## My Projects

-These are projects I own completely or a majority of.
+These are projects I own completely or a majority share of.

 - BedrockMC (Abandoned)
   - Minecraft Java Network